stlas/proxmox-gfs-backup/README.md

 The script:
 1. Identifies all LXC containers and QEMU VMs
-2. Creates backups using vzdump
+2. Creates backups using vzdump (different prefixes for VMs and containers)
 3. Checks daily backup frequency
 4. Cleans up old backups according to GFS scheme
-5. Logs all actions
+5. Logs all actions with detailed status messages

+### Backup Types

+- VMs: Backups are created with the prefix `vzdump-qemu-`
+- Containers: Backups are created with the prefix `vzdump-lxc-`
+- All backups are stored compressed (zstd)

+### Logging

+- All messages are output to stderr
+- Color-coded messages for better readability:
+  - Blue: Information
+  - Green: Success
+  - Yellow: Warnings
+  - Red: Errors

 ## License